-Some might argue that this doctrine was developed by Muslim jurists in the generation after the life of the Prophet (peace be upon him) to remedy the Quran's harsh punishments.
-In other words, they regime of inherited a severe and maybe punishments they thought they needed to find some way out of applying them.
-Or one might argue that the Prophet himself (peace be upon him) preached warding off the Hudud if at all possible because he was uncomfortable with the punishments revealed in the Quran.
+Some might argue that this doctrine was developed by Muslim jurists in the generation after the life of the Prophet صلي to remedy the Quran's harsh punishments.
+In other words, they inherited a regime of severe punishments and maybe they thought they needed to find some way out of applying them.
+Or one might argue that the Prophet himself عليه preached warding off the hudud if at all possible because he was uncomfortable with the punishments revealed in the Quran.

 But neither of these theories could be correct.
-The establishment of a regime of punishments alongside a nearly unreachable standard of proof occurs together within the Quran itself.
+The establishment of a harsh regime of punishments alongside a nearly unreachable standard of proof occurs together within the Quran itself.
 The Quran ordains that those who commit adultery should be lashed 100 times, but just one verse later it states that anyone who accuses someone of adultery without four witnesses to the act is punished with 80 lashes for slander.
-Why would a message seeking establish an order of law set up harsh punishments but then make them almost impossible to apply?
-We will discuss this later, but now ambiguities turn the let's to that Muslim jurists (shubuhāt) elaborated to avoid applying the Hudud.
+Why would a message seeking to establish an order of law set up harsh punishments but then make them almost impossible to apply?
+We will discuss this later, but now let's turn to the ambiguities (shubuhāt) that Muslim jurists elaborated to avoid applying the hudud.

-The Muslim jurists who developed the massive and diverse body of figh took the Prophet's command to ward off the Hudud very seriously.
+The Muslim jurists who developed the massive and diverse body of figh took the Prophet's command to ward off the hudud very seriously.
 Some of the procedural safeguards were found in the Quran itself, such as the requirement for four witnesses to zinā.
-A significant number were added in the Hadiths.
-In the most famous case (there are six known instances) of the Prophet (peace be upon him) ordering a man stoned for adultery, the man comes to the Prophet and confesses his sin.
-The Prophet asks him if he is crazy, and when he continues to insist the Prophet suggests that perhaps he only kissed the woman.
-In order to prevent witnesses from assuming sex was occurring when perhaps the couple was just embracing or lying on top of one another, the Prophet (peace be upon him) required the witnesses to testify that they'd seen "his penis enter into her vagina like an eyeliner applier entering into its container."
-25 Because the man who confessed, Mā'iz, insisted on confessing four times to the Prophet, the majority of Muslim scholars require all confessions of zinā to be done four Anything less cannot be punished by the Hudud.
+A significant number were added in the hadiths.
+In the most famous case (there are six known instances) of the Prophet ملي ordering a man stoned for adultery, the man comes to the Prophet مليوسلم and confesses his sin.
+The صلي الله Prophet asks him if he is crazy, and when he continues to insist the Prophet suggests that perhaps he only kissed the woman.
+In order to prevent witnesses from assuming sex was occurring when perhaps the couple was just embracing or lying on top of one another, the Prophet عليه required the witnesses to testify that they'd seen "his penis enter into her vagina like an eyeliner applier entering into its container."25 Because the man who confessed, Mā'iz, insisted on confessing four